kalathilsunil/chat/README.md

 1. Change the Avatar icons for message and user list
 2. Show the time stamp of each message.
 Now everything is hardcoded
 3. Limit the number of chat messages to show
+4. Change application name to something more apt